IgorSusmelj/rustynum/README.md

 #### Observations

-- RustyNum significantly outperforms Numpy in basic operations such as mean, min, and dot product, with speedup factors over 2x.
+- RustyNum significantly outperforms Numpy in basic operations such as mean, median, min, and dot product, with speedup factors up to and over 2x.
 - For larger operations, especially matrix-vector and matrix-matrix multiplications, Numpy currently performs better, which highlights areas for potential optimization in RustyNum.

 These results demonstrate RustyNum's potential for high-performance numerical computations, particularly in operations where SIMD instructions can be fully leveraged.